Pi Upsilon Rho: History

-By 1920 it had five active chapters.
-It has been credited as one of the United States' oldest medical fraternities.
 The fraternity's governing body, the Supreme Corpus, would meet annually at the convention of the American Institute of Homeopathy.
+The fraternity became defunct around 1944.

-Symbols and traditions
+Symbols

 The badge of the society is in the form of a diamond lozenge, with the Greek letters Π, Υ and Ρ across the middle.
 Above this are three torches and below this are two crossed bones.
-An image of the badge is at the center of the Fraternity's crest.
+An image of the badge is at the center of the fraternity's crest.

-The quarterly periodical of the fraternity was the Torch.

 Chapters were named "Vertebrae", and were designated by Latin numerals.